2nd International Conference on Auditing and Artificial Intelligence - 2025

 Program

-While the program includes items related to catering (food and beverages), the purchase of a ticket does not entail any entitlement to specific catering arrangements as outlined in the preliminatry program.
-Program elements are subject to change; however, the ticket price generally covers participation in all listed agenda.
+While the program includes items related to catering (food and beverages), the purchase of a ticket does not entail any entitlement to specific catering arrangements as outlined in the preliminary program.
+Program elements are subject to change; however, the ticket price generally covers participation in all listed agenda items.

 Final details will be communicated closer to the event.